Danny Farquhar

-Daniel Andres Farquhar (/ˈfɑrkwɑr/ FAR-quar; born February 17, 1987) is an American former professional baseball pitcher.
-He played for the Toronto Blue Jays, Seattle Mariners, Tampa Bay Rays, and Chicago White Sox from 2011 to 2018.
-He had a brain aneurysm during his final game.
-Farquhar is the assistant pitching coach for the Seattle Mariners.
+Daniel Andres Farquhar (/ˈfɑrkwɑr/ FAR-kwar; born February 17, 1987) is an American former professional baseball pitcher.
+He played for the Toronto Blue Jays, Seattle Mariners, Tampa Bay Rays, and Chicago White Sox in Major League Baseball (MLB) from 2011 to 2018.
+He had a brain aneurysm during his final MLB game.
+Farquhar is the assistant pitching coach for the Mariners.

 Amateur career

 Farquhar attended Archbishop Edward A. McCarthy High School in Southwest Ranches, Florida, where he played for the school's baseball team as a pitcher and outfielder.
 He batted .436 as a sophomore.
 As an outfielder, he was named to the All-District Second Team in 2004, his junior year.
 As a senior, he had a 0.89 earned run average (ERA), setting a school record.
 He was teammates with future MLB catcher Alex Avila and threw a no-hitter to Avila in 2005.

 Farquhar attended the University of Louisiana at Lafayette, where he played for the Louisiana Ragin' Cajuns baseball team.
 As a college freshman, he had a 6–1 win–loss record with four saves and a 2.17 ERA.
 He led the Sun Belt Conference in ERA.
 In 2007 as a sophomore, Farquhar went 6–3 with six saves, a 3.08 ERA and 115 strikeouts to 22 walks in 87 2/3 innings pitched.
 He was fourth in the conference in ERA and second in strikeouts.
 After the season, he played collegiate summer baseball in Massachusetts with the Harwich Mariners of the Cape Cod Baseball League.
 As a junior, he had a 3–8 record with a 4.95 ERA.